Dhruvil1632/Client-Server-Architecture/README.md

 we are using socket address.
 So I binded port number with IP address in order to get socket address.

 # Server Side Setup
 Here server.py file contain source code , which is running in server side.
 This code can able to every conncetion and maintain server side conncection.
+Server Side code is always is running mode.
+It has ability to establish connection and termination with client.
+In order to make connection with server , client has to make connection request.
+When server accept the connection request and for acknowledgment it produce message like "connection establish successfully" .
+After that server and client can communication.